EU agency says people should get 2nd dose of AstraZeneca too - WTMJ

 AP Medical Writer

-In new guidance, the EU drug regulator said people should continue to get the second AstraZeneca dose four to 12 weeks after their first shot.
+In new guidance, the European Union’s drug regulator said people should still get a second AstraZeneca dose four to 12 weeks after their first shot and that the benefits of immunization far outweighed the risks of the unusual clotting disorder.

+“At this stage, the available data supports continuing to give a second dose of the vaccine,” said Noël Wathion, the agency’s deputy executive director.

-The agency said there were “no or limited data to change current recommendations.”
-It said it wasn’t known whether the risk of a rare blood clot after a second dose might be different than that engendered by the first shot.
+The regulator said it wasn’t known whether the risk of a rare blood clot after a second dose might be different than that engendered by the first shot.

-In its analysis of Europe-wide AstraZeneca data, the EMA also said there wasn’t enough information to know who might be more susceptible to the unusual clots.
+In its analysis of Europe-wide AstraZeneca data, the EMA also said there wasn’t enough information to know whether age or gender might make some people more susceptible to the unusual clots.

-Earlier this month, the Amsterdam-based drug regulator for the 27-nation European Union said there was a “possible link” between the AstraZeneca vaccine and rare blood clotting disorders, but that the benefits of getting the shots outweighed the risks.
+Earlier this month, the Amsterdam-based drug regulator for the 27-nation EU said there was a “possible link” between the AstraZeneca vaccine and rare blood clotting disorders, but that the vaccine dramatically reduced the risk of being hospitalized or killed by COVID-19.

-The EMA previously described the clots as “very rare” side effects and said the vaccine labels should be modified so doctors and patients are aware of that.
+The EMA previously described the clots as “very rare” side effects and said the vaccine labels should be modified to make doctors and patients aware.

 Last month, more than a dozen countries, mostly in Europe, suspended their use of the AstraZeneca jab over the blood clot issue.
 Most restarted — some with age restrictions — after the EMA said countries should continue using the vaccine.

+In recent months, countries across Europe have taken wildly different approaches to the AstraZeneca vaccine, despite guidance from the EMA and other health authorities.
+Some experts say that has seriously undermined trust in the vaccine, with some countries like Norway refusing to use it and others facing sparse demand for the often-maligned shot.

-On Thursday, EU Health and Food Safety Commissioner Stella Kyriakides said she was expecting the EMA to issue guidance on whether people who received a first dose of the AstraZeneca vaccine should get a second dose, based on their sex or age.
+In early April, France said people under 55 who received a first dose of the AstraZeneca vaccine should get other vaccines for their second shot because of the rare clotting risk.
+Sweden also said people under 65 who had gotten a first AstraZeneca shot would get a different vaccine for their booster shot.

-To date, most of the rare clotting disorders have been reported in women aged under 60.

-Although a research study began in the U.K. earlier this year to test whether it’s safe and effective to mix and match different vaccines, including those made by AstraZeneca and Pfizer-BioNTech, no results are yet available.
+Although studies have begun in Britain and Spain to test whether it’s safe and effective to mix and match different vaccines, including those made by AstraZeneca and Pfizer-BioNTech, no results are yet available.

-Some scientists say it’s too early to tell whether mixing vaccines is a wise strategy.

 Follow all of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak